ifly6/WA-Authorboards/README.md

-# NS WA Authorboards #
+# WA Authorboards #

-NS WA Authorboards is forked from nswadb.
+WA Authorboards is forked from Auralia's [nswadb](https://github.com/auralia/nswadb).
 It is free and open source.
 There is—

 * a CSV database containing information on all General Assembly resolutions;